iTwin/imodels-api-management-workflow-sample-app/README.md

 ## Overview
 This is a simple React based application that demonstrates iModel management workflow that can be achieved using iModels API:
-- Loading the iModels for a project
+- Loading the iModels for an iTwin
 - Loading Changesets and Named Versions for an iModel
 - Creating a Named Version for a specific Changeset